Bits Bytes & Bauds

 DVD in case

-A professional-looking DVD has been prepared which also includes the video, 'A new way to communicate' made as a training film for users of the National Radio Network handportable radios.
-Also on the DVD for computer users are a number of files with more information on the hardware and various pictures collected during the preparation of the disc.
+A professional-looking DVD was prepared in 2008 which also included the video, 'A new way to communicate' made as a training film for users of the National Radio Network handportable radios.
+Also on the DVD for computer users were a number of files with more information on the hardware and various pictures collected during the preparation of the disc.
+The initial run of 50 sold out fairly quickly.

 1. Bits, Bytes & Bauds BTF (1975) 24:50